MaybeBirb/Aftermath-Dev-Blog/2025-11-31-Afterblog.md

 ‎ ‎  ‎ (Presently empty)

 ---
-Thanks for stopping by!
-Stay tuned for more updates and showcases, and we'll see you next month!
+That's pretty much all we've got this month.
+Thanks for taking the time to stop by, and we'll see you next month!
 *- Maybe Birb, Head Programmer*